 Erected 1992 by Coast Guard Combat Veterans Association.

 Location.
 47° 11.814′ N, 120° 57.564′ W. Marker is in Cle Elum, Washington, in Kittitas County.
-Marker can be reached from Douglas Touch for map.
+Memorial can be reached from Douglas Munro Boulevard, on the right when traveling west.
 This marker is located at the Laurel Hill Memorial Park Cemetery in the section dedicated to Douglas Munro.
+Touch for map.
 Marker is at or near this postal address: 1202 Douglas Monroe Boulevard, Cle Elum WA 98922, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 1 other marker is within 3 miles of this marker, measured as the crow flies.
 Roslyn Coal Mining (approx. 2.4 miles away).